Not in Chronological Order

-Not In Chronological Order is the debut studio album by American singer-songwriter Julia Michaels, released on April 30, 2021, by Republic Records.
+Not in Chronological Order is the debut studio album by American singer-songwriter Julia Michaels, released on April 30, 2021, by Republic Records.
 The album's subject matter centers on themes of love, self reflection and ideal womanhood.

 Upon its release, Not in Chronological Order received generally positive reviews.
 However, the album became Michael's lowest charting release on the Billboard 200, where it reached number 183; Michaels blamed Republic's lack of promotional support for the album as the cause of its lack of success.

-Background
+Background and release

 Michaels released her debut single "Issues" in 2017, followed by three extended plays (EP), Nervous System (2017), Inner Monologue Part 1 and Inner Monologue Part 2 (both 2019).
 In 2020, she released the single "Lie Like This", followed by "All Your Exes" and "Love Is Weird" the following year.
-On April 9, 2021, Women's Wear Daily announced that Michaels would release her debut studio album on April 30.
-She confirmed this on April 14, along with the album's name as Not in Chronological Order and its artwork.
+On April 9, 2021, it was announced that Michaels would release her debut studio album on April 30.
+She confirmed it on April 14, along with the album's name as Not in Chronological Order and its artwork.

 Critical reception

 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has an average score of 70 out of 100, which indicates "generally favorable reviews" based on 5 reviews.
 Clashs Randy Radic thought Not in Chronological Order is soft in certain parts and "thick with sinew" in others, and equally allows Michaels to showcase her songwriting talent and "charismatic, oh-so-expressive voice".
 Alexis Petridis of The Guardian considered the album enjoyable and a display of Michaels's talent, but lacking in star quality.
-Writing for NME, Hannah Mylrea was favorable of its depiction of romance and Michaels's signature one-liners, adding, it "confidently chronicles every dizzying high and crushing blow that love brings – affairs of the heart have, after all, long been Michaels’ specialist songwriting subject".
+Writing for NME, Hannah Mylrea was favorable of its depiction of romance and Michaels's signature one-liners, adding, it "confidently chronicles every dizzying high and crushing blow that love brings – affairs of the heart have, after all, long been Michaels' specialist songwriting subject".